North Wales Hospital: Architecture

 The original 1840s main range of North Wales Hospital building, constructed from local limestone in the Jacobean style, is listed as Grade II*.
 The range had three wings round a quadrangle and subsequently a central clock tower housing a chapel was installed; the latter was the gift of Joseph Ablett's widow, Ablett having died early in 1848 prior to the hospital opening.
 Other structures, including a later chapel, nurses home, isolation hospital and Erddig Ward, have been listed as Grade II.
 The new chapel, designed in the Gothic style by Lloyd Williams and Underwood, dates from 1862, may have been amended by 1899.
 Lighting initially came from candles and oil lamps, with heating by coal fire.

-During 1862-1865, when Lockwood's new wing was constructed, a separate house was also built for the Medical Superintendent.
+During 1862–1865, when Lockwood's new wing was constructed, a separate house was also built for the Medical Superintendent.
 The expansion of 1881 saw a new dining hall capable of seating 440 people and also a new wing to house 160 males.
-The substantial further expansion that took place between 1895-1910 required demolition of some existing facilities and provided new wards, accommodation for staff, an isolation hospital, new kitchen and laundry facilities, and boilers.
+The substantial further expansion that took place between 1895 and 1910 required demolition of some existing facilities and provided new wards, accommodation for staff, an isolation hospital, new kitchen and laundry facilities, and boilers.
 These complex works, involving designs by Lockwood's firm and that of Ellison and Son, of Liverpool, also saw plans to convert to electric lighting: coal gas lights supplied from an on-site gasworks had replaced the candles and lamps but was proving to be inadequate.

 In popular culture

-The Frân Wen theatre company, based at Menai Bridge, is touring a play titled "Anweledig" around various Welsh venues in 2019.
+The Frân Wen theatre company, based at Menai Bridge, toured a play titled "Anweledig" around various Welsh venues in 2019.
 The play has been inspired by patient records and an accompanying exhibition of artworks is intended to be based on the individual and familial memories of people whose lives were affected by the hospital.